⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Netflix

-Leading global subscription streaming service known for vast original content and personalized recommendations.
+A global leader in subscription video-on-demand (SVOD), known for extensive original content and personalized recommendations.

 The Walt Disney Company

-Diversified entertainment conglomerate with film studios, theme parks, and major streaming services (Disney+, Hulu, ESPN+).
+A diversified entertainment conglomerate with strong film studios, theme parks, and a growing streaming presence (Disney+, Hulu, ESPN+).

 Netflix